T Rowe's challenge to Dell deal may fuel critics of 'appraisal'

 Brian Quinn, a professor at Boston College Law School, acknowledged T Rowe Price's situation looks bad from a public relations standpoint.
 "But when you look at the law, I don't think it will matter," he said.

-That law has fuelled Wall Street criticism of appraisal, which has been used by a growing number of hedge funds to wring a bit more money from a merger.
+That law has fueled Wall Street criticism of appraisal, which has been used by a growing number of hedge funds to wring a bit more money from a merger.

 The funds often seek appraisal using stock they bought after the record date for determining who casts a ballot on the deal.
 As companies see it, the hedge funds are pursuing dissenter's rights without voting on the deal.